JyYoungK/YourStoryAI/README.md

 - ChatGPT/DALL-E-2

 ## Getting Started

 This project has many areas that can be improved, such as UI/UX, story generation, image consistency, and image diversity.
 I have used up all the free usage from my OpenAI API key, and I'm willing to pay for a subscription to increase usage or taking suggestions for another apprroach such as creating our own API.

+Please DM me on Discord for contribution: JYK#1446

 ### Installation